Ask graphic designers to design your business card

 Firstly, a disclaimer.
-Alex Saville Photography is not a graphic designer.
+Alex Saville Photography are not graphic designers.
 That’s right.
 We are not a graphic design company.
 But we know what we like.
 And what we don’t.

 Are you a graphic designer?
 Or maybe you’re looking for one?
 Or perhaps you think you are one, and have decided to create your own business card.
 Well, designing a business card isn’t easy.
 The overall layout is a challenge in itself.
-But if you want to have a go at it, here are a few common mistakes that you should avoid.
+But if you want to have a go at it, here are a few common mistakes that, like good graphic designers, you should avoid.

 If it’s too small, most of us can’t read it.
 Also, the smaller it is, the harder it is to print.
 If they can’t read the email address, or the phone number, you’re sending the message, “don’t contact me.”

 2. Busy background making it hard to read letters or numbers

 If clients can’t read what it says on your card, they are less likely to contact you.
 It smacks of amateurish design.
 Which isn’t doing you any favours.

 3. Hotmail, Gmail, etc email addresses or websites which aren’t just your business name (do they still do those?)

 I’m not saying that having an email that matches your website makes you professional.
 I’m just saying that if you’re using a hotmail account and a website that isn’t your own domain name, it’s more likely to hurt your credibility.
 It’s ok for a man with a van, but would you expect a removals company to use it?

 Cheap card says cheap, lack of care.
 Also, it tends to partner with cheap ink and will fade.

 5. blurry print (especially when combined with too small fonts)